Fire Safety Adviser

-Our Fire Safety Advisor training course is designed to teach learners how to act as a Fire Safety Advisor in Queensland as required in the Building Fire Safety Regulation 2008 QLD and amendments from 2009 through to 2017.
+Our Fire Safety Adviser training course is designed to teach learners how to act as a Fire Safety Adviser in Queensland as required in the Building Fire Safety Regulation 2008 QLD and amendments from 2009 through to 2017.

 The following items are covered during the conduct of the training:

-- Understand the role & responsibilities of the Fire Safety Advisor
+- Understand the role & responsibilities of the Fire Safety Adviser

-- Fire Safety Advisor Legislative & Regulatory requirements
+- Fire Safety Adviser Legislative & Regulatory requirements

 - Identify fire safety installations equipment in a building